somof/CarND-Behavioral-Cloning-work/writeup_report.md

 #### Generator implementation

 I implemented generator to have a lot of dataset as following code.
-This generator reduce the memory consumption, thus I could train the final model with a huge dataset.
+I could train the final model with a huge dataset, thus the generator reduced the memory consumption.

     def generator(samples, batch_size=32, steer_offset=0.3):
         num_samples = len(samples)